jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Data table columns and rows have headers.**

-    Use column and row header cells, eg `<th>` as appropriate to indicate table structure.
+    Use column and row header cells, e.g. `<th>` as appropriate to indicate table structure.

 ## Navigating the page